 Pakachere was started by Stichting Be More (Be More Foundation) as a social business with the idea to use tourism for local development and to give people the opportunity to meet, share and inspire in a different way.
 They wanted to make a (small) economic change, but also inspire people to do the same and follow their own dream with their individual ideas.
 In September 2017 Jeroen & Annelies from the Netherlands took over the business.
 Together with managers Jonathan and Linda, they work towards improving the facilities and training staff to put Zomba & Paka on the map and to continue the good work of Be-More.

 Jeroen & Annelies moved to Malawi in August 2015 because ‘they could’.
 Both had a history working in Africa; Jeroen did deep forest expeditions in the Congo (DRC) doing research into chimpanzees.
 Annelies worked for Music Mayday, supporting local cultural organisations in Ethiopia, Eritrea, Tanzania and South Africa in development through music & arts.
 Jeroen traveled a lot in Africa and visited almost every country in Sub-Sahara Africa, staying in Malawi twice in 1997 and 2003.
-When Annelies suggested to move to Africa for while, Jeroen didn’t have to think long to suggest Malawi because it is a beautiful, safe and stable country.
+When Annelies suggested to move to Africa for while, Jeroen didn’t have to think long to suggest Malawi because it is a beautiful, safe and stable country, and – Annelieses’ only requirement – English speaking.
 So they both gave up their permanent jobs at uni in The Netherlands and moved to Malawi hoping to find work.

 Jeroen & Annelies started in Lilongwe where Annelies worked for Lake of Stars.
 After that they moved to Chikale Beach in Nkhata Bay for 3 months before starting as general managers at Kuti Wildlife Reserve.
 After 9 months they moved on, drove to Cape Town for a holiday before starting as ‘relief managers’ looking after lodges for owners/managers who were out of the country for a while.
 Pakachere was the 1st place they managed in December 2016, and they immediately liked Zomba.
 After that they worked in Cape Maclear (Mgoza Lodge), Ruarwe (Zulunkhuni River Lodge), and Ntchisi (Ntchisi Forest Lodge) before buying Pakachere Backpackers in September 2017.

 Both work at Chancellor College.
-Jeroen is chief technician of the Biology Lab; Annelies lectures Intercultural Communication.
-They also teach a couple of hours Biology & Business Studies at Sir Harry Johnston international school while Jonathan and Linda look after Pakachere.
-You will also find the couple at the festivals Lake of Stars, Sandfest and Tumaini, either volunteering and/or partying.
+Jeroen is chief technician of the Biology Lab; Annelies does consultancy work for the university.
+She also teaches a couple of hours Business Studies at Sir Harry Johnston international school while Jonathan and Linda look after Pakachere.
+You are likely to bump into the couple at the festivals Lake of Stars, Sandfest and Tumaini, either volunteering and/or partying.